How to watch the 2021 NFL Draft: Dates, times, TV, streaming options for all three days

-The 2021 NFL Draft is right around the corner.
+The 2021 NFL Draft is one week away.
 Before long, top prospects like Trevor Lawrence and Justin Fields will officially have NFL homes, crossing the stage in downtown Cleveland and kicking off their pro careers.
 The 86th annual showcase figures to be chock-full of drama, with a handful of teams still after quarterbacks and plenty of others looking to inject instant help into their 2021 rosters.
 But how, exactly, can you tune in for this year's draft?

 We're glad you asked.
 Below, you'll find everything you need to know about catching the draft on each of its three days: